 2) Tables of eq 1 and mixed inh fittings (MnSOD and FdL, respectively) including all results reported by Prism.
 Along with Table headers.
 Omit 0 min from MnSOD for now, single exp for FdL.
 Already presented but need in consistent format with headers (can revise old headers from biorxiv or patent).

+Add e0 (Bradford) for respective batches to the eq 1 and mixed fitting tables and also mention e0 for the t sirt3 batch used for mst in the mst caption If multiple measurements were made, provide mean and standard errors.

 By XG: Table 2 FdL (assuming MnSOD is delayed)

 3) Solubility data on dhps and HKL (as in patent)

 By AU/SM